AmoghJohri/Digital_Design_Project/README.md

 # Digital_Design_Project (Course Project)
-Built a Traffic-Light Detector and a pattern recognizer in Verilog.
+Built a Traffic-Light simulation and a pattern recognizer in Verilog.